 Why is it so important to you?
 I don’t need the person on TV or the radio to look like me or sound like me or eat the same foods I eat.
 I’m OK with me.
 I’m good — thank you.
 I don’t turn on EWTN or tune into Sacred Heart Radio (my local Catholic radio station) to have my race justified in some way.
 Quite frankly, I don’t care about race when I’m tuned in.
 I want and expect to hear good Catholics who love Christ and present a faith that is loyal to the magistarium and our Holy Father, the Bishop of Rome.

 What if Jesus came as Asian and tried to minister to the Jews.
 What if He came eating food that the Jews were unfamiliar with?
 What if he spoke in a language that the Jews couldn’t understand?
+What if Our Lady of Guadalupe appeared to Juan Diego looking like some lady from Sweden?
 I do appreciate why some people like to take the Christian objective high ground here and say skin color does not matter – all that matters is the Blood of Christ.
 I understand and agree with that, but it is also true that Christian evangelization is as much about as bringing people to that realization of spiritual maturity as it is with meeting people exactly where they are – just as the God who became Man did.

 Like many of my peers in the 1980′s and 90′s I was being fed the suspicion that Christianity is a White man’s religion.
 We were told that the only reason why Blacks are Christians in America today is because they were forced to convert as slaves.
 In fact, this something that you will still hear today in Black community.
 To often we do hear and believe things without taking the time to research their validity, but because I didn’t, whenever I would see White Christians I would automatically distrust their motives.
 Although it never happened, I always wondered what would have transpired if a Black man, someone who I could have related with on that most basic level, would have evangelized the Good News to me in my youth.